Abhishek7574/music_store_analysis_with_SQL/README.md

 **Artist:**

 Information about the artists producing the music.
-The dataset provides a holistic view of the music app company's operations, enabling a comprehensive analysis of employee performance, customer behavior, sales trends, music preferences, and more.
+The dataset provides a holistic view of the music Store's operations, enabling a comprehensive analysis of employee performance, customer behavior, sales trends, music preferences, and more.

 ## Schema- Music Store Database
 ![MusicDatabaseSchema](https://user-images.githubusercontent.com/112153548/213707717-bfc9f479-52d9-407b-99e1-e94db7ae10a3.png)